 Keep the web weird and open, as a place with potential to grow stuff we as individuals can never imagine it all.
 That is a sentiment that hopefully not appear in some future Museum of Endangered Idealistic Dreams

 “Imagine a world where we never again get to create our own digital spaces unfettered by corporate control.”

 Top / Featured Image: Screen capture of http://savethesounds.info/

-The post "The Open Web Makes Possible a Museum of Endangered Sounds" was originally pulled like taffy through a needle's eye at CogDogBlog (https://cogdogblog.com/2016/02/endangered-web/) on February 9, 2016.
+The post "The Open Web Makes Possible a Museum of Endangered Sounds" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2016/02/endangered-web/) on February 9, 2016.